 10. Who pays the »BUW fee«?

-- Prospective students who received a letter of admission for the Bauhaus-Universität Weimar winter semester 2018/19.
+- Prospective students who received a letter of admission for the Bauhaus-Universität Weimar for the winter semester 2019/20.

 Please submit the appropriate verification (certificate of matriculation or letter of admission) by e-mail.